 The Impact Investing Initiative at the Ballard Center focuses on experiential learning with leading social investment firms, impact investors, social entrepreneurs, innovative non-profit organizations, and foundations to identify, assist, and fund social enterprises with significant potential.

-- Career Development: Through the Sorenson Impact Center’s extensive training and experience, students develop skills necessary to pursue a wide variety of careers, including venture capital, private equity, impact investing, and social entrepreneurship.
-The center offers students unparalleled opportunities to start their careers in exciting industries and regions throughout the world.
+- Career Development: Through the extensive training and experience the Ballard Center provides, students will develop skills necessary to pursue a wide variety of careers, including venture capital, private equity, impact investing, and social entrepreneurship.
+The Ballard Center’s impact investing program will help students gain unparalleled opportunities to start their careers in exciting industries and regions throughout the world.

-- Internship Timeline: Internships start at the beginning of BYU’s spring terms and fall semesters.
-Students should keep their eyes open regarding internship application deadlines during the months prior to the beginning of the internship.
-By signing up for the Ballard Center newsletter, you will be informed of Sorenson Impact Center information sessions on BYU campus.
+At the Sorenson Impact Center, student associates play critical roles in the due diligence and investment process.
+Internships start at the beginning of BYU’s spring terms and fall semesters.
+By signing up for the Ballard Center newsletter, you will be informed of Sorenson Impact Center information sessions on BYU campus and application deadlines.

 For more information on impact investing, take a look at the following resources:

 - Investing for Social and Environmental Impact, Monitor Institute

 - A Short Guide to Impact Investing, Case Foundation